mead-ml/mead-baseline/README.md

 *Details*

-This is very similar to the Collobert "Sentence Level Approach", though slightly different by default.
+This is very similar to the Collobert "Sentence Level Approach", with one less layer and a ReLU default activation(you can add that layer back by passing -hsz parameter).
 It also uses off-the-shelf Word2Vec embeddings.
 It comes in two flavors, static embeddings and dynamic lookup table tuning.
-This is inspired by Yoon Kim's paper "Convolutional Neural Networks for Sentence Classification", and differs in that it uses a single filter size, doesn't bother with random initialized embeddings options, and doesn't do the multi-channel embeddings.
-By default, this model follows the Kim approach of connecting the Max Over Time directly to the final layer (though it supports the Collobert Sentence Level Approach as well).
+This is inspired by Yoon Kim's paper "Convolutional Neural Networks for Sentence Classification"  -- its almost exactly the same but differs in that it uses a single filter size, doesn't bother with random initialized embeddings options, and doesn't do the multi-channel embeddings.
+This makes the model very simple, lightweight, and esay to implement.

-Hidden unit sizes are configurable.
+Temporal convolutional output feature map sizes are configurable (this is also, then, the same size as the max over time layer).
 This code offers several optimization options (adagrad, adadelta, adam and vanilla sgd).
 The Kim paper uses adadelta, which seems to work best for fine-tuning, but vanilla SGD often works great for static embeddings.
 Input signals are always padded to account for the filter width, so edges are still handled.

 Despite the simplicity of these approaches, we have found that on many datasets this performs better than other strong baselines such as NBSVM, and often performs just as well as the multiple filter approach given by Kim.
 It seems that the optimization method and the embeddings matter quite a bit.
 For example, on the Trec QA, we tend to see around the same performance for fine-tuning as the Kim paper (93.6%-93.8%), but also get the same (or higher) using SGD with no fine tuning.